 - Provision of water – through repairing water sources and the water network, installing communal water and sanitation facilities, and supporting household-level repairs.

 - Sanitation – repairing sewage networks to prevent contamination of the water table.

-- Hygiene promotion – distributing hygiene materials including soap, washing powder, nappies, and female hygiene products; and conducting awareness sessions in communities and schools.
+- Hygiene promotion – distributing hygiene materials including soap, washing powder, diapers, and female hygiene products; and conducting awareness sessions in communities and schools.

-- Food security and livelihoods – including distribution of seeds and assets to farmers, cash for work programmes, and supporting women and men to gain new skills through training.
+- Food security and livelihoods – including distribution of seeds and assets to farmers, cash for work programs, and supporting women and men to gain new skills through training.

 Support our work to help vulnerable Syrians rebuild their lives.